edjust/notifications-service/README.md

 ## About

 Service for notifications that approaches the Dependency Injection and Dependency Inversion concepts with a brief about how NestJS works and how it helps in backend application development.

 Also was implemented Unitary Tests using Jest and producer/consumer messaging using Kafka for better understanding of asynchronous communication between microservices.
 Prisma used as the ORM of this application.

+Use [kafka-producer](https://github.com/edjust/kafka-producer) repository to send events.

 ## Installation